An American in Foreign Lands

-They still weren't going to call me Ed, but I had made quite a bit of progress leveling the social strata in the room—and it started with skipping lunch.
+They still weren't going to call me Ed, but I had made quite a bit of progress in flattening the social strata in the room—and it started with skipping lunch.

 I taught another class in another Muslim country–Indonesia–around the same time as the Malaysia trip but it wasn't during Ramandon.
 The class had lunch together, at rectangular tables of six that were setup outdoors alongside a walkway to a public shopping area.
 It was a nice sunny day.
 There were about 10 tables.

 The class had self-segregated, with women at their own tables, most wearing headscarves that did not hide their faces.
 I arrived last when there were few empty seats.
 I noticed an empty seat at a women's table and another at a men's table.

 I pretended not to notice the seat at the men's table and asked the women if I could join them.
 I was aware that most students were watching me.
 The women smiled and looked delighted that I would want to sit with them.
 Although smiling, one woman looked around as if she was looking for a ruling on whether having lunch with a Western man was permissable.
 I didn't sense that from the other four.

 We talked about the subject of the class (computer networking) for a while but they wanted to move on to what life is like in the United States.
 They asked questions and I answered in ways that did not make it sound like it was better than life in Indonesia.
 I'd say things like, “Of course, the food here is much better.”
 I remember that one woman responded with “You have pizza pie.”, emphasizing the pie as if that was the most absurd thing she ever heard of.
 We all laughed.